Goldblatt + Singer

 The listings in this directory include attorneys and law firms in the St. Louis metropolitan area who handle burn injury cases.
 You can use the directory to review each attorney's listed practice areas, contact information, and firm background.
 This directory does not rank attorneys, make endorsements, or guarantee any particular outcome.

-When contacting attorneys through these listings, consider asking about their experience handling burn injury cases specifically, their familiarity with Missouri's comparative fault rules, and their approach to working with medical experts.
+When contacting attorneys through these listings, consider asking about their experience handling burn injury cases specifically, their familiarity with Missouri's comparative-fault framework, and their approach to working with medical experts.
 Many attorneys offer free initial consultations and handle cases on a contingency fee basis.

 St. Louis, MO